markeastman/Tabella/version_2/README.md

-# Tabella Version 1
+# Tabella Version 2
-Basic system that contains a build and a simple holding page.
+Basic system that extends the holding page into having a servlet and also the implementation of the page provided by thymeleaf